Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The next resource worth mentioning are the online flashcards.
 Kaplan provides thousands of digital flashcards covering every major bar exam subject.
 They are pretty much what you would expect – a term or legal concept on the front, and a detailed definition or explanation on the back.

-These flashcards are quite detailed though and I liked how Kaplan keeps them succinct and clearly-articulated.
+I liked how Kaplan kept them succinct and clearly-articulated.
 I also was a fan of how you can bucket the cards based on how confident you are with them, making for easy review later.

 The final resource worth noting is Kaplan’s data on topic weighting by state.
 Based on analysis of your state’s past bar exams, they will give you historical data on what concepts are tested and in what frequencies.